Ivan Močinić

-Ivan Močinić (born 30 April 1993) is a Croatian retired football midfielder who last played for Croatian First Football League side Šibenik.
+Ivan Močinić (born 30 April 1993) is a Croatian retired footballer who played as a midfielder.
+He spent vast majority of his career with Croatian First Football League side Rijeka.

 Club career

 Rijeka

 Močinić made his début for Rijeka in an away match against Dinamo Zagreb in October 2011.
 During his first professional season he collected 13 caps.
 Močinić scored his first goal for Rijeka in the last round of 2011–12 Prva HNL, against Karlovac 1919.
 During the following five seasons with Rijeka, he has been a regular starter on most occasions, collecting 141 appearances in the league, domestic cup and Europe.
 Močinić performed most consistently during the 2013–14 season when his solid performances earned him 47 appearances in all competitions.
 He particularly impressed in Rijeka's triumph over Dinamo Zagreb in the 2014 Croatian Football Cup Final.
 Močinić was team captain for the first time in the away loss to Dinamo Zagreb on 12 April 2014.
 During the 2015–16 season, he had more starts as the team captain than any other teammate.

 During the 2015 winter transfer window, numerous clubs expressed interest in signing Močinić, namely Dinamo Zagreb, Newcastle United, Celtic, Rubin Kazan, Lazio, Sampdoria, Atalanta, Carpi, Bordeaux and Olympiacos.
 However, Rijeka rejected several offers and Močinić stayed with the club.